NaoiseGaffney/BookRepository/README.md

 	* User/reader user profile update, with first and last name, and password change.
 	* User/reader sign out.
 * Added user/reader delete user/reader modal to Flask-User user profile update.
-* Added:
-	* Help tooltips (? icon)
-	* Breadcrumbs for navigation
-	* Icons with text for fields and buttons for a better user experience and design.
-	* Icon tooltips to guide the user/reader when filling in forms.
-* Styling and Layout using Materialize CSS 1.0.0 for a clean crisp interface that's easy to view and use.

 Book Repository: